 Standing Committees

-The Architectural Advisory Committee shall be composed of four members, with one member designated as Chairman.
-All members shall be appointed by the board of Directors and confirmed by a majority vote of the general membership.
-Two members shall have the primary responsibility of approvals for tracts 306, 307, and 310, while the other two members shall have the primary responsibility of approvals, including assurance of compliance with the existing CC&R’s, for tract 1342.
+The Architectural Advisory Committee shall be composed of three members, with one member designated as Chairman.
+All members shall be appointed by the Board of Directors and confirmed by a majority vote of the general membership.
+At least one member must be resident in tract 1342.
+At least one member must be resident in tract 306, 307, or 310.
 The term of office shall be three years.
-Any two members of the committee may act for the committee.
+The President will be an alternate member of the Architectural Advisory Committee.
 The Chairman or his delegate shall represent the committee at all Board meetings.

 The duties of the Architectural Advisory Committee shall be to review all building plans (new construction, additions, remodeling, landscaping, etc.) to ensure that they conform to all requirements as defined in the County of San Luis Obispo “Land Use and Local Coastal Plan, Estero Section, with regard to Cabrillo Estates (tracts 306, 307, 310, and 1342).

-The Nominating Committee shall be composed of five members, two of whom shall be appointed by the President and three of whom shall be elected by the membership at the first general meeting following the annual meeting.
-The terms of office shall expire at the time of the next annual meeting.
+The Nominating Committee shall be composed of three (3) members, appointed by the Board at the first Board meeting following the Annual meeting.
+The terms of office shall expire at the conclusion of the next Annual meeting.

-The Nominating Committee shall select one or more nominees for each office, secure the nominees’ acceptance and notify the Secretary of the nominations in sufficient time for the names to be included in the announcement and agenda for the annual meeting.
+The Nominating Committee shall select one or more nominees for each office, secure the nominees’ acceptance and notify the Secretary of the nominations in sufficient time for the names to be included in the announcement and agenda for the Annual meeting.

 Additional Standing Committees may be established by CEPOA as needed.

 Special Committees